 Leadership Gateways and the First-Year Experience

 All new undergraduate students have the benefit of membership in a gateway program offering support, direction, and connection.
-The Adult Degree Program functions as a Gateway for non-traditional students.
-International students also have their own Gateway which includes intentional cultural, academic, and social immersion.
-Residential College for Women students may choose one of ten Leadership Gateways.
+The Adult Degree Program functions as a Gateway for adultstudents.
+International students also have their own Gateway which includes intentional cultural, academic, and social immersion, and transfer students have their own Gateway to support various needs at any class level.
+Residential College for Women students may choose one of nine Leadership Gateways.